 DNAG products are available in several different configurations and contain proprietary chemical solutions that are optimized for the specific application for which each product is designed.
-Product physical design is focused on providing easy-to-use and reliable products for self or assisted collection of samples.
+Product physical design is focused on ease-of-use and reliability for self or assisted collection of samples.
 For example, several of the Oragene® products require users to simply hold the product close to their mouth and spit into the collection device.
 When the container is closed, the reagents stored in the lid of the container are mixed with the captured saliva and immediately protect the nucleic acids in the sample.
 This non-invasive collection method yields nucleic acid that remains stable at ambient temperature for extended periods.
 The stabilizing technology results in high quality and high quantity nucleic acids that are required for most genetic testing and analysis methods.

 We believe these products provide significant advantages over competing DNA and RNA collection methods such as blood collection or buccal swabs, particularly in human genetic applications.
-Benefits include the reliable collection of high quality genetic samples, use of simple non-invasive collection methods, the ability to store and transport collected samples for extended periods at ambient temperatures and compatibility with fully-automated laboratory testing systems.
+Benefits include the reliable collection of high quality and stable genetic samples, use of simple non-invasive collection methods, the ability to store and transport collected samples for extended periods at ambient temperatures and compatibility with fully-automated laboratory testing systems.

 DNAG products historically have been sold primarily as Class I medical devices for use by research and academic institutions.
-DNAG received FDA 510(k) clearance for the Oragene®•Dx product in the first quarter of 2012.
-This clearance will enable the Oragene®•Dx product to be used with other FDA-cleared molecular diagnostic applications.
+DNAG has received FDA 510(k) clearance for the Oragene®●Dx product which enables the Oragene®●Dx product to be used with other FDA-cleared or exempt molecular diagnostic applications.
+A separate 510(k) clearance permits self-collection by consumers when the sample is to be tested with either an exempt or 510(k) cleared molecular tests.
+An application for 510(k) clearance of DNAG's ORAcollectTM product is currently pending with the FDA.